The Regularised Inertial Dean-Kawasaki equation: discontinuous Galerkin approximation and modelling for low-density regime: discontinuous galerkin framework

 For the discontinuous Galerkin method, we approximate $\rho$ and $\vec j$ by discontinuous functions with jump discontinuities on the facets $e\in\mathcal{E}_h$.
 Their values must be assigned on the facets: in accordance with the notation in \cite{Arnold2000-bk}, we introduce the numerical flux $h_{\rho}^{e,K}$ (respectively, $\vec{h}_j^{e,K}$) to replace $\rho$ (respectively, $\vec j$) on the facet $e$ of the element $K$.
+These fluxes will be defined in Subsection \ref{sec_fluxes} below.
 Then, the weak form with numerical fluxes becomes: seek $(\rho_h, \vec j_h)\colon [0,T]\to V_h$ such that